nitinkc/Machine-Setup-Guide/README.md

 Also, once the computer is setup, you can speed up the installation process the next time you join a project.

 The Major Challenge for me was to set up a Linux based machine, which appear difficult in the beginning.
-But it was because of the lack of a proper resource that can give the proper resource.
+But it was because of the lack of a proper resource that can give the proper resource.I am putting all the resources together to make the system working with a day.

 Windows OS comes pre-installed with all Major Laptop Vendors.
 Most of the people are familiar with using the System.
 Thus for Windows only Advanced Topics will be covered.